soulsama972/Communication-with-LCD-from-Scratch/README.md

 # Communication-with-LCD-from-Scratch
 ## Description
-communication with LCD from-Scratch (without using existing SDK).
+communication with LCD from-Scratch (without using existing SDK). <br>
 For this Project I used Ardoino Uno.

 ## Screenshot